 The statute also says that a trustee may be reimbursed out of trust assets.
 See Minn.
 Stat. § 501C.0709.

 There is often dispute about whether the trustee acted in good faith and the amount of reasonable fees.
-The court has broad discretion to apportion costs.
+The court has broad discretion to apportion costs for trustee-related litigation.

-Can trust beneficiaries use trust asset to pay their attorney's fees and court costs?
+Can trust beneficiaries use trust assets to pay their attorney's fees and court costs?

 Beneficiaries may also be able to recover costs from trust assets.
 Section 501C.1004 says that, “[i]n a judicial proceeding involving the administration of a trust, the court, as justice and equity may require, may award costs and expenses, including reasonable attorney fees, to any party from the trust that is the subject of the judicial proceeding.”